-The authority supplements the mandatory external audit judgements by assessing itself against the good practice elsewhere.
-This, together with the authority's own performance management framework, provides the evidence needed to ensure a culture of continuous performance improvement.
+The Authority supplements the mandatory external audit judgements by assessing itself against the good practice elsewhere.
+This, together with the Authority's own performance management framework, provides the evidence needed to ensure a culture of continuous performance improvement.

-Inherent within the review of internal control arrangements is the need to assess the extent of compliance with statutory requirements and the authority's rules and regulations, which includes not only its Financial and Contract Procedure Rules but also its Scheme of Delegation, and Codes of Conduct.
-In addition, the Head of Internal Audit is required to produce an Annual Report and provide opinion on the effectiveness of the authority's Audit and Standards Committee and the internal control function.
+Inherent within the review of internal control arrangements is the need to assess the extent of compliance with statutory requirements and the Authority's rules and regulations, which includes not only its Financial and Contract Procedure Rules but also its Scheme of Delegation, and Codes of Conduct.
+In addition, the Head of Internal Audit is required to produce an Annual Report and provide opinion on the effectiveness of the authority's Audit and Standards Committee and evaluate the effectiveness of risk management, control and governance processes, taking into account public sector internal auditing standards or guidance..